tremor-rs/tremor-www-docs/docs/development/issue-investigation.md

 ##### disprove of 1st theory (lib kafka)

-To validate the theory we installed the same version of tremor on premises - and in parallel to working installations and observed if the issue would surface outside of GCP.
+To validate the theory we installed the same version of tremor on-premises - and in parallel to working installations and observed if the issue would surface outside of GCP.
 If it wouldn't we could have reduced it to a GCP related issue.

 **Result**: After two weeks of on-prem load we were able to recreate the issue locally, this invalidated our 1st theory.

 #### 2nd theory: a bug in our Kafka onramp

-Inspecting the code that run Kafka we identified a possible issue that we didn't abort on a bad return value to force a reconnect as we suspected the librdkafak wrapper to handle this situations.
+Inspecting the code that run Kafka we identified a possible issue that we didn't abort on a bad return value to force a reconnect as we suspected the librdkafak wrapper to handle these situations.

 ##### disprove of 2nd theory